Red Bull maker says is target of blackmail

 VIENNA The beverage and sports marketing giant Red Bull said on Thursday it was the target of a blackmail attempt by someone who had threatened to contaminate its energy drinks.

-"Someone has been trying to blackmail Red Bull for weeks," Red Bull said in a statement, adding it went public with the information in order to neutralize the blackmailers' leverage.
+"Someone has been trying to blackmail Red Bull for weeks," Red Bull said in a statement.
+The company went public with the information in order to neutralise the blackmailers' leverage, it said.

 "We are cooperating closely with police and share the opinion that we are close to the perpetrators and they will be found," it said, adding that it would make no further comment while the investigation continued.